HumanSignal/Adala/README.md

 ## Roadmap

 - [ ] Create Named Entity Recognition Skill
+- [ ] Extend Environemnt with one more example
 - [ ] Command Line Utility (see the source for this readme for example)
 - [ ] REST API to interact with Adala